 APR2 files an international patent for its polymer separation technology

-A collaboration begins between APR2 and the academic community of the CNRS to explore industrialization of the process.
-To further investigations, the company creates its own R&D team
+A collaboration between APR2 and the CNRS is established in view to industrializing the process.
+To take things even further, the company creates its own R&D team

-The TRIBLAST V1.0 prototype is created and tested from research conducted by Professor Lucien Dascalescu of the University of Poitiers
+The TRIBLAST V1.0 prototype is created and tested based on research conducted by Professor Lucien Dascalescu from the University of Poitiers

-The TRIBLAST V2.0 prototype reaches near maturity, with a purity of 90 to 95% and an extraction yield of 50%.
-A collaboration with École Normale Supérieure Paris-Saclay helps refining and perfecting the separation process
+The TRIBLAST V2.0 prototype proves itself with 90-95% purity rates and 50% extraction efficiency.
+A joint project with the Ecole Normale Supérieure at Paris-Saclay helps to refine and perfect the separation process

 Creation of SKYTECH, V3.0 and V3.1 prototypes reaching 95-98% purity and 90% extraction yield

-Three new patents are filed in 2019: numerical separation simulation, electrostatic charging, shape and positioning of electrodes in separation chambers
+Three new patents are filed in 2019, covering: Simulation of separation, Electrostatic charging, Form and positioning of electrodes in the separation chambers

-Commissioning of the first triboelectric industrial separation line at Skytech’s Bonnières-sur-Seine site (Yvelines)
+Commissioning of the first industrial triboelectric separation line at the Bonnières-sur-Seine site (Yvelines, France)

-In October, SKYTECH signs a financing agreement with ADEME for 2.2 million euros to support its R&D and increase the number of industrial production lines
+In October, SKYTECH signs a 2.2-million-euro funding agreement with ADEME to support its R&D and increase its industrial production lines

-Launch of large-scale production of premium regenerated plastics for industrial use with a 10,000 metric tons production capacity
+Large-scale production of premium regenerated plastics for industrial use is launched with a production capacity of 10,000 metric tons

-SKYTECH project is awarded a Seal of Excellence from the European Union Horizon 2020 program (European Commission) and is recognized as an innovative company by French Tech
+SKYTECH’s project receives the Excellence Award from the European Union’s Horizon 2020 program (European Commission) and is recognized as an innovative company by French Tech

 SUPPORTING DECARBONIZATION OF THE MANUFACTURING AND NEW PLASTICS INDUSTRIES